keshlab/dti_machine/README.md

 To include these environment variables in your current environment, run `source ~/.bash_profile`

-Verify CUDA is correctly installed
+Verify CUDA is correctly installed (Only if Optional samples files were installed.
+See above.)
 ```
 cd /usr/local/cuda/samples/1_Utilities/deviceQuery
 make